 Save the Children has teams standing by to assess the damage once the curfew lifts, and teachers ready to support children in evacuation centres.
 To start, the aid agency will operate special playgroups for children staying in some of the 700-plus evacuation centres across the country.

 The ‘child friendly space’ provides children with a safe and fun place to spend time while giving parents the much needed opportunity to assess the damage.

 Meanwhile aid workers from Save the Children globally are gearing up to deploy to the worst affected areas.
 The aid agency has launched an urgent appeal for funds to help reach thousands of children through education and child protection activities.

 “The situation in Fiji is critical and will be for some time.
-The island nation has never been hit by a storm like this before, and will need a lot of help to recover,” Ms Low-McKenzie said.
+The island nation has never been hit by a storm like this before, and will need a lot of help to recover,”

 “Right now it’s important that the international community unites behind Fiji, and urgently helps fund the emergency response.”